crowdsourcing-class/crowdsourcing-class.github.io/index.md

 <div class="alert alert-info">
 The class reached its enrollment cap during the pre-registration period, but we plan on opening more slots.
-If you would like to take the class but didn't manage to enroll already, then please [add yourself to the waitlist](https://docs.google.com/forms/d/1nEXV3LrZXckeOWiklEAKRYiCEJa-o67BbCEjAuOHuFw/viewform?usp=send_form).
+If you would like to take the class but didn't manage to enroll already, then please <a href="https://docs.google.com/forms/d/1nEXV3LrZXckeOWiklEAKRYiCEJa-o67BbCEjAuOHuFw/viewform?usp=send_form">add yourself to the waitlist</a>.
 </div>